ditServices/dit-glossary/docs/2023-12-12-livegrade.md

 # Livegrade

 Livegrade is the name of a software application from the same company that created Silverstack.
-The term discribes the software, but the name has also become a synonym for the process of an on-set DIT.
+The term "Livegrade DIT" has also become synonymous for an on-set DIT.